 - To maintain system memory coherency When two or more processors are attempting simultaneously to access the same address in system memory, some communication mechanism or memory access protocol must be available to promote data coherency and, in some instances, to allow one processor to temporarily lock a memory location. - To maintain cache consistency When one processor accesses data cached on another processor, it must not receive incorrect data.
-If it modifies data, all other processors that access that data must receive the modified data. - To allow predictable ordering of writes to memory In some circumstances, it is important that memory writes be observed externally in precisely the same order as programmed.
+If it modifies data, all other processors that access that data must receive the modified data. - To allow predictable ordering of writes to memory In some circumstances, it is important that memory writes be observed externally in precisely the same order as programmed. - To distribute interrupt handling among a group of processors When several processors are operating in a system in parallel, it is useful to have a centralized mechanism for receiving interrupts and distributing them to available processors for servicing.

-- To distribute interrupt handling among a group of processors When several processors are operating in a system in parallel, it is useful to have a centralized mechanism for receiving interrupts and distributing them to available processors for servicing. - To increase system performance by exploiting the multi-threaded and multi-process nature of contemporary operating systems and applications.
+To increase system performance by exploiting the multi-threaded and multiprocess nature of contemporary operating systems and applications.

-The IA-32 architecture's caching mechanism and cache consistency are discussed in Chapter 10, "Memory Cache Control".
-The APIC architecture is described in Chapter 8, "Advanced Programmable Interrupt Controller (APIC)".
+The caching mechanism and cache consistency of Intel 64 and IA-32 processors are discussed in Chapter 10.
+The APIC architecture is described in Chapter 8.
 Bus and memory locking, serializing instructions, memory ordering, and Hyper-Threading Technology are discussed in the following sections.